benbuzz790/bots/README.md

 ], stop_condition=fp.conditions.said_DONE)
 ```

 Functional prompts separate "what to think about" from "how to think about it."
-The patterns are language-agnostic—they work the same way regardless of what you're asking the agent to do.
+The patterns are language-agnosticÃƒÆ’Ã‚Â¢ÃƒÂ¢ââ‚¬Å¡Ã‚Â¬ÃƒÂ¢ââ€šÂ¬Ã‚Âthey work the same way regardless of what you're asking the agent to do.

 ## Namshubs